top of page

 - (Hand tools are provided)

 Reading Materials: See weekly schedule.
-All required reading material will be provided by the instructors and will be emailed out weekly
+All required reading material will be emailed in pdf format (also available on our website) one week before each meeting.

 Weekly Schedule